ericsonga/APCSAReview/_sources/HiddenFiles/topic-1-8-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Write code that should calculate and print how many chicken wings you can buy with $3.50 if the wings are $.60 each.
+        Write code that calculates and prints how many chicken wings you can buy with $3.50 if the wings are $.60 each.
 Make sure your answer is an integer.
         ~~~~
         public class Test1
         {